Glossary

 Straddle

 A straddle is an options strategy that involves simultaneously purchasing or selling both a call option and a put option with the same strike price and expiration date for a particular underlying asset.
 If the call and put are both purchased, the associated trade structure is called a “long straddle.”
-But if the call and put are both purchased, the associated trade structure is called a “short straddle.”
+But if the call and put are both sold, the associated trade structure is called a “short straddle.”

 Learn more about Straddle